tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 ##  Simple Is The New Sexy: Our Approach To Understanding

 The tone of this post unlike those in the past, is going to be realistic, which is code for informal.
-I intend to keep the mood light and upbeat with comic images and GIFs, (try my best to) make jokes, while talking about a very serious topic that is the cause of these uncertain times.
+I intend to keep the mood light and upbeat with comic images and GIFs, while talking about a very serious topic that is the cause of these uncertain times.

 Now, a lot of the COVID-19 posts tend to live on two extremes.
 They either become too technical too quickly, or merely enlist a bunch of statistics without any explanation, jump to conclusions and start resembling popular culture magazine articles.